Let’s just dive straight into the last one, shall we?

 I didn’t care how much I made as long as I could dance.

 Eventually I retired from dance and coded full time.
-I was over the moon to work for several wonderful companies and one shitty one before I joined Red Hat.
+I was over the moon to work for several wonderful companies and only one shitty one before I joined Red Hat.

 Red Hat was everything I’d ever wanted and I didn’t care about the money – I was doing what I loved.
 Also my partner and I didn’t have any children and our student loans were reasonable.